This section describes the basic things you can do once the emulator has been fired up.

 The emulator is able to emulate disk drives and tape recorders if provided with suitable disk images or tape images.
 An image is a raw dump of the contents of the media, and must be attached before the emulator can use it.
 "Attaching" a disk or tape image is like "virtually" inserting a diskette or a cassette into the disk drive or the tape recorder: once an image is attached, the emulator is able to use it as a storage media.

-There are five commands (in the left button menu) that deal with disk and tape images:
+There are five commands that deal with disk and tape images:

 The first four commands are used to insert and remove the virtual disks and cassettes from the respective units.
 On the other hand, the last commands tries to guess the type of the image you are attaching from its name and size, and attaches it to the most reasonable device.